FAQs: Voice Over Pay-to-Play Sites

 Pay-to-play sites are where voice buyers go to cast cheap jobs, right?

 No. Big jobs are posted on pay-to-play sites every day.
 Network promos, national television campaigns, movie trailers, major animation roles, large eLearning projects and many other great paying, highly respectable gigs are posted on pay-to-play sites.
 You may not see those big budget jobs on some pay-to-play sites because platinum members are getting those auditions first, which means premium members may never get the chance to see them.
 VOPlanet does not have and does not endorse platinum memberships.
 We have one membership level and all of our voice actors see all the jobs posted.
 Some sites allow voice actors to underbid one another on jobs, which lowers rates industry-wide.
 Some pay-to-play sites allow low-paying jobs to be posted.
 Perhaps that is where the image of low-ball jobs on pay-to-play started.
 VOPlanet.com does not allow underbidding and chooses to not to post low-paying jobs.
 We feel that in the long run, quality over quantity wins the day.
 Fewer, better paying jobs are what all voice actors strive for.
 We hope to stand out as the quality choice for voiceover jobs and strive to educate voice buyers about fair rates.
-It should be said that voice actors should simply refuse to audition for these low paying jobs no matter what VO site they choose.
+It should be said that voice actors should simply refuse to audition for these low paying jobs no matter what voice casting site they choose.

 There a lot of misconceptions circulating about how pay-to-play sites work.
-Corporate pay-to-plays created suspicion among the VO community with questionable practices.
-Many voice-actors are simply unaware of what really goes on behind the scenes and inaccurate information gets shared and repeated.
+Corporate pay-to-plays created suspicion among the voice over community with questionable practices.
+Many voice actors are simply unaware of what really goes on behind the scenes and inaccurate information gets shared and repeated.
 VOPlanet is working to create a transparent pay-to-play voice over community by pulling back the curtain and showing you exactly what is going on behind the scenes.
 We hope this information will help you increase your bookings and that you will take advantage of all of the wonderful job opportunities you can find on reputable pay-to-play voice over sites.